Proposed Taconite Mine in the Penokee Range

 Click here for a media release on the 2010 annual report on the study to the MN legislature:

 Economic Concerns: Proponents of taconite mining didn't address the risks to tourism and the environment that mining would cause, and instead, they talked about the promise of job creation.
 When we looked to Minnesota and Michigan's taconite mines as case studies, it was easy to see a mining economy resulted in a 'boom and bust' economy.
 The steel industry has inconsistent market demand and mines have been permanently or temporarily shut down during soft market times.
 In 2008, two taconite mines temporarily laid off hundreds of employees for months until demand increased again and they hired them back.
 Unfortunately, these lay-offs are back.
-In November, a mining company in Minnesota and Michigan laid off 625 workers.
+In November of 2012, a mining company in Minnesota and Michigan laid off 625 workers.

 Cline Mining Group: